-Adam Scott: Director Adam holds a M.M. in choral conducting from Oklahoma State University and a B.A. in music composition from Utah State University.
-He worked previously as music educator and editor of music publications for the Barbershop Harmony Society and currently serves as the VP of Music and Performance for the Rocky Mountain District of the BHS.
+Adam Scott: Director Adam holds a M.M. in choral conducting and a B.A. in music composition from Utah State University.
+He worked previously as music educator and editor of music publications for the Barbershop Harmony Society.
 He is certified with the BHS as a judge in the Music category and is a long-time faculty member of Harmony University.

-Adam has sung every part in many different ensembles, and sings bass with Switch.
+Adam has sung every part in many different ensembles, and sings bass with 2019 Rocky Mountain District Champion quartet, Sound Logic.
 He owns a private music studio in northern Utah and lives in Pleasant Grove, UT with his wife Bethany and four (loud) boys.

 Scott Anderson: Co-Founder, Music VP Scott has an Associates Degree with an emphasis is composition from the College of Eastern Utah and a BA from Utah State University.
 He serves as the VP of Chapter Support and Leadership Training for the Rocky Mountain District of the Barbershop Harmony Society.
 He produces custom vocal learning tracks for quartets and choruses as the proprietor of OnQTracks.com.

 Scott has always been a fan of barbershop.
 He played Jacey Squires in two productions of The Music Man.
 He first joined the Barbershop Harmony Society with the Kentuckians Chorus (tenor), and has also had the pleasure of singing briefly with The Southern Gateway Chorus (baritone), The Kentucky Vocal Union (lead), and The Saltaires (lead).
-He sang tenor with the 2012 Cardinal District Novice Quartet Champions, Vintage Airstream and with 2017 Rocky Mountain District finalist quartet Bonneville Flatts.
+He sang tenor with the 2012 Cardinal District Novice Quartet Champions, Vintage Airstream and with 2017 Rocky Mountain District finalist quartet Bonneville Flatts, and currently sings tenor with The Low Road.
 He was honored to be awarded Harmony University’s Earl Moon scholarship in 2018.